haxsaw/hikaru/docs/crd.rst

 - **The ObjectMeta name isn't the plural as specified in CustomResourceDefinitionNames**: when defining a CRD to K8s, you need to ensure that the value of the ``plural`` argument in the ``CustomResourceDefinitionNames`` object is the same as the first part of the ``name`` given to the ObjectMeta for the ``CustomResourceDefinition``.
-  We showed some techniques above to ensure tha the value is the saem for both of these in the examples above;
+  We showed some techniques above to ensure tha the value is the same for both of these in the examples above;
   it's best you adopt this or similar practices to ensure consistency.
 - **Run set_default_release() BEFORE registering your CRD with register_crd_class()**: this is important if the release is for isn't the current default release (which is the highest numbered Kubernetes release